jonchuaenzhe/dialog-gen-from-summary/README.md

 ### Fine-tuning the Model

-Since the model was trained on SAMSUM, it had to be fine-tuned on the DialogSum data before it could generate new DS pairs.
-The 1000 pairs were split into 2 groups, and fine-tuning was done on one group of 500 before the model was used to generate additional pairs based on the other group (fine-tuning is like training, while generation is prediction).
+Since the model was trained on SAMSUM, it had to be fine-tuned on DialogSum data before it could generate new pairs.
+The 1000 pairs were split into 2, and fine-tuning was done on one group of 500 before the model was used to generate new dialogues from the other group.
 The groups were then swapped.

 For finetuning, specify the right output directory (whether the first 500 or second 500) and run the following command:
 ```
 ./run_mask_dialogsum_bart_base.sh
 ```
-Results can be seen in the file "rrun_mask_finetune_dialogsum0-500_bart_base.log" or "run_mask_finetune_dialogsum500-1k_bart_base.log".
+Results can be seen in the file "run_mask_finetune_dialogsum0-500_bart_base.log" or "run_mask_finetune_dialogsum500-1k_bart_base.log".

 ### Dialogue Generation for Data Augmentation